 What Goes into a Sales Forecast?

 Wondering what exactly the essential components of an accurate sales forecast are?
-Check them out below and begin to communicate critical information to sales management about future business growth.
+Check them out below and begin to communicate critical information about future business growth to sales management.

-Sales Quotas: A sales quota is a financial goal that sales reps or teams need to reach within a specific time period, usually once a month or quarter.
-These are the goals that you are directly compensating for.
+Sales Quotas: A sales quota is a financial goal that sales reps or teams must reach within a specific period, usually once a month or quarter.
+These are the goals for which you are directly compensating.

 Funnel Definitions: What’s the use of a sales forecast if the terms aren’t clearly understood?
 Your sales forecast should include the definitions for each stage of the sales funnel, like a lead, opportunity, prospect and close – that way; all sales team members can be held accountable to the same standards.